nimishjn/links/README.md

 # Links and skills
 ![Baner](https://user-images.githubusercontent.com/63140632/135496771-2c2c2464-e4a7-4543-8ec4-36687c8471cf.png)

-A website built using HTML, CSS and JavaScript to host all the important links and skills of an individual.
+A website built using HTML, CSS, and JavaScript where an individual can host their important links and skills.
-Make changes to info.json and the website will render itself based on it.
+Make changes to `info.json`, and the website will render itself based on it.

 ## Structure of [assets/info.json](./assets/info.json)
 ```